sitebay/docs/articles/products/platform/get-started/guides/status-page/index.md

 ---
-description: 'Learn how to subscribe to Site Bay system status and maintenance updates.'
+description: 'Learn how to subscribe to SiteBay system status and maintenance updates.'
 keywords: ['sitebay','maintenance','incident','system', 'status']
 published: 2024-04-20
 modified: 2024-04-23
 modified_by:
-  name: Site Bay
+  name: SiteBay
-title: "Subscribe to Site Bay Status Updates"
+title: "Subscribe to SiteBay Status Updates"
 tags: ["sitebay platform"]
 aliases: ['/platform/sitebay-status-page/','/guides/sitebay-status-page/']
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

 The [Status Page](https://status.sitebay.org/) provides real-time system status and maintenance updates via email.
 All customers are encouraged to subscribe to status notifications to stay up-to-date with any events that may impact our services.
 When you sign up for status updates, you can fine-tune which service updates you receive.
 These different topic areas are referred to as *components*.
 If, for example, all your services are restricted to the Newark data center, you may only wish to subscribe to the Newark component.